Summer has come and you are looking to learn how to save money on air conditioning bill?

 Lowering the number of hours in which you operate the air conditioning system can significantly reduce your AC bill.

-21 – Use The Exhaust Fans for Bathroom and Kitchen
+21 – Use The Exhaust Fans for the Bathroom and Kitchen

-Cooking and showering result in heat that movies easily inside the kitchen and the bathroom, and transfers to other rooms when allowed.
+Cooking and showering result in heat that moves easily inside the kitchen and the bathroom, and transfers to other rooms when allowed.

 Try to use the exhaust fans or open the windows when available in order to let the heat go outside directly instead of accumulating and going to other spaces where you would need to use the air conditioner system to run in order to bring down the temperature to a low level again.